 Challenging and rewarding, the field if Law is sought out by many students.
 One of the pillars around which our society revolves upon, there are various facets when it comes to the study of law.
-A career in the legal sector usually begins with a degree in law.
+Moreover, a career in the legal sector usually begins with a degree in law.
 To all the aspiring Harvey Specters, the law is a battlefield with wit and wisdom.
-Speaking of the degree, what is Law?
-In layman’s terms law ensures and regulates that individuals or community adheres to the will of the state.
+However, speaking of the degree, what is Law?
+To begin with, in layman’s terms, the law ensures and regulates that individuals or community adheres to the will of the state.
 Thus legal studies touch upon every other field and all aspects of our life.
-A law student is expected to tackle the seemingly unsolvable issues that arise within all these sectors.
+Lastly, a law student is expected to tackle the seemingly unsolvable issues that arise within all these sectors.

 World’s Top Law Schools

 04. Yale University

 There are various law degrees available, each varies with the country they are provided in.
 On top of that, the most popular and general degree is the LLB or the Bachelor of Law which allows you to take the Bar exams or equivalent entrance to the legal community.
 For example, some countries provide BA/BSc in Law, meanwhile, some countries provide LLM or Masters in Law. n the USA however you got to take the LSAT in order to qualify for undergraduate admissions.
 Of course, these are primarily for careers, one can also go into research in this field by pursuing a Ph.D. as well.

 To begin with, it is a diverse field that touches our lives in more than one way, and the law has got very specific specializations.
 On top of that, the methods of implementation of the law and nature with which lawyers deal with issues arising in all these fields are also diverse, focused, and different.
 Although there are a lot of compulsory modules to study which are common to everyone, specializations are tailored to fit your requirements.
 Some of the more common specializations are listed below.